Jarrell, Texas: Government

-Jarrell is a type A General-Law city.
+Jarrell is a type A general-law city.

 Education

 Jarrell is served by the Jarrell Independent School District.
-The district currently has three elementary schools, one middle school and one high school.
+The district currently has three elementary schools, one middle school, and one high school.

 Between 2012 and 2019, student enrollment more than doubled.
-The district's middle school was built in 2014, but underwent an expansion in 2018–2019 to gain more classroom and science labs so that it could better accommodate the growing population of students.
+The district's middle school was built in 2014, but underwent an expansion in 2018–2019 to gain more classroom and science laboratories so that it could better accommodate the growing population of students.
 The high school is also being expanded, including the addition of a performing arts center.

-In 2023, Jarrell ISD formed its own ISD Police Department.
+In 2023, Jarrell ISD formed its own police department.

 Infrastructure

 Jarrell sits directly along Interstate 35, with access to Ronald Reagan Boulevard.

 Emergency services are provided by the Jarrell Fire Department, operating under Williamson County ESD#5.

 The Jarrell Police Department was created in 2006.
 In 2014, Chief Andres Gutierrez was sentenced to 54 months in federal prison and three years of supervised release after pleading guilty to a wire fraud/theft of honest services charge.